Carolina Trekker

 The squirrelboys are starting their mournful Yowling to attract squirrelgirls & will do a jitterbug in front of one that comes near.
 Their jitterbug looks like they stepped into a pile of ants & they have the heebejeebies.
 It's comical to watch.

-There are a good number of Leaf Nests around where they sleep in the summer.
+There are a good number of their Summer Leaf Nests high in the trees where they sleep in the summer.
 Sitting out in the early morning I have enjoyed watching them leave their nest, stretch & yarn and begin jumping from tree to tree to find breakfast.
 They throw themselves into the air and when you think they surely have missed they grab the tiniest branch & rescue themselves at the last second.

 One summer I was sitting in the yard reading.
 Loui the cat was under my chair napping.
 Squirrels were running through the treetops, tree to tree, and one missed.
 He came straight down & landed at my feet.
 I was shocked.
 Loui was electrified and pounced, but the little guy got away.
 Squirrels are fast.